-Enrollment of the beta glucan study steadily increased during the second half of fiscal 2020 and this has continued during the first quarter of 2021.
-As a result, expenditures related to the study have increased during this quarter compared to the prior quarter where activity on the study was delayed while regulatory approval from Health Canada was being obtained for a protocol amendment.
+Enrollment of the beta glucan study steadily increased during the second half of fiscal 2020 and this has continued until full enrollment was reached during the first six months of 2021.
+As a result, expenditures related to the study have increased during the current periods compared to the prior periods where activity on the study was delayed while regulatory approval from Health Canada was being obtained for a protocol amendment.

 Regulatory and patents expense will vary from period to period based on the timing of filings and maintenance payments.
-Because of timing differences, the current quarter is higher than the comparative quarter as a significant amount of prior year maintenance costs were incurred in the second and third quarters of 2020 instead of the first quarter.
+Because of timing differences, the first six months of 2021 is higher than the comparative period as a significant amount of prior year maintenance costs were incurred in the second and third quarters of 2020 instead of the first quarter in 2021 and to a lesser extent the second quarter of 2021.

-Research and development salaries expense is slightly higher in the current quarter compared to the prior quarter partly due to additional salary from the hiring of a new PGX team member in September of 2020 and partly due to lower grant funding received in the current quarter offset partially by lower share-based payments expense in the current quarter as there were no stock options or RSU's granted.
+Research and development salaries expense is higher in both the current quarter and current six month period compared to the prior periods primarily due to lower grant funding received in the current periods, and partly due to additional salary from the hiring of a new PGX team member in September of 2020.
+These increases were offset partially by lower share-based payments expense in the current periods as no stock options or RSU's have been granted in 2021.

-Expenditures on other projects during the current quarter are lower than the comparative quarter primarily due to the completion of a research program to study the bio-activity of new formulations of the Company's value driver active ingredients in the prior quarter, offset by higher spending on PGX research in the current quarter.
-The Company intends to commence additional research programs in the second half of 2021 which is in line with the Company's business model of focusing on investing in its various enabling technologies, research on product development, and new applications for its value driving products.
+Expenditures on other projects during the current quarter are higher than the comparative quarter primarily due to the initiation of new projects in the quarter, including a bioavailability study on various polymers impregnated with CoQ10 and protocol development of a new clinical study on avenanthramides.
+For the six month period, the increase from new projects in the current period was less pronounced compared to the prior six months as there was a completion of a research program to study the bio-activity of new formulations of the Company's value driver active ingredients in the prior period.
+The Company expects to continue to increase research and development spending in the second half of 2021 which is in line with the Company's business model of focusing on investing in its various enabling technologies, research on product development, and new applications for its value driving products.